martinbaselier/sudoku-rule-writer/README.md

 # sudoku-rule-writer
-The rule-writer contains the most common rules for standard variation sudoku.
-This way you can pick the rules you want, copy them and paste them in your prefered creation tool.

-You can just download the "source"-package.
-It's a bit of an "hacky" approach, but it works fine.
+The rule-writer contains most common rules for variation sudoku.
+It was created to make the task of writing rules easier for myself.
+Because of that it mainly contains the rules I use most.
+I will probably extend this in the future and add more rules.
+Feel free to modify it and adapt it for your own use.

+Just add your rules to rules.js and they should appear.
+It should be pretty much self-explanatory.

+The source-package contains all files you'll need and can be used directly in your browser.
+It has been tested with firefox and chromium.